 - Celexa (citalopram)

-Other antidepressants are serotonin and norepinephrine reuptake inhibitors, also called SNRIs.
+Others are serotonin and norepinephrine reuptake inhibitors, also called SNRIs.
 These drugs work on receptors for both serotonin and norepinephrine, which is another neurotransmitter whose deficiency can lead to depression.
 The most common brands that fall under this category are:

 - Effexor (venlafaxine)